kontainapp/km/docs/FAQ.md

 *   Is the Kontain Vagrant box only available through VirtualBox?

-    Currently, VirtualBox is the only provider for the `kontain/ubuntu-kkm-beta3` box.
+    Currently, VirtualBox is the only provider for the `kontain/ubuntu2010-kkm-beta3` and `kontain/fedora32-kkm-beta3` boxes.
     If you'd like to suggest a different provider, please submit an issue.

 *   What can I use for virtualization if I don’t have access to KVM?